thirumalaics/interview_prep/Summaries/GCP/BQ Query.md

 - limit is a booby trap
 	- speeds up performance by does not reduce cost
-	- limi puts a cap on the output rows, we need to move around less data on BQ nw
+	- limit puts a cap on the output rows, we need to move around less data on BQ nw
 - Select few columns
 - use exists instead of count
 	- exits processing cycle as soon as the first matching row is found